AlmaLinux/docker-images/README.md

 The `almalinux:minimal` tag will always point to the latest stable release of the default image.
 Major releases and minor releases are also tagged with their version (e.g. `almalinux:8-minimal`, `almalinux:8.6-minimal`, `almalinux:9-minimal`, and `almalinux:9.0-minimal` etc).

-### Upgrade policy

-All images for supported releases will be updated monthly or as needed for security fixes.

-### How It's Made

-The rootfs tarballs for this image are built using `docker` or the [livemedia-creator tool](http://weldr.io/lorax/livemedia-creator.html).
-The build script and kickstart files are available in the [AlmaLinux/docker-images](https://github.com/AlmaLinux/docker-images) git repository.

 ### UBI8 variant images

 AlmaLinux OS now offers new variant of images [**`almalinux/8-base`**](https://hub.docker.com/r/almalinux/8-base), [**`almalinux/8-init`**](https://hub.docker.com/r/almalinux/8-init), [**`almalinux/8-micro`**](https://hub.docker.com/r/almalinux/8-micro) and [**`almalinux/8-minimal`**](https://hub.docker.com/r/almalinux/8-minimal)  to be aligned with  RedHat UBI images.